Eden Of The East is an anime series by Production I.G studios, made in 2009. It also has a few movies after the fact.

 Sometimes even worse.

-We see this play out in the
+We see this play out in the anime Eden Of The East.

 I won’t share the details because of spoilers, but it’s relevant and applies to life.